toolboxbuxoro-web/medusajs-2.0-for-railway-boilerplate-wwTY/ARCHITECTURE.md

    - `retrieveCart` checks for `completed_at` timestamp or "already completed" SDK error.
    - If stale, the cart cookie is cleared, and a new cart is initialized to prevent hydration/state errors.
 2. **Delivery Calculation (BTS Express)**:
+   - **Constraint**: Only BTS Pickup Points are supported.
+Home delivery addresses are not collected.
    - Client fetches BTS regions/points via `/store/bts/regions`.
    - Cost is calculated client-side based on weight and zone (Official BTS Tariff Card 2025).
    - Fallback: If the shipping option has no fixed price in Medusa, a custom POST to `/store/bts/shipping-method` attaches the calculated price to the cart.